thunderrabbit/robnugen-journal-entries/2020/11/30japanese-work-hn-today.md

     For aspiring journalers, always write the full date, including year.
 Probably write the time of day and maybe day of week to help give context to future readers.
-Do not worry about backtracking if you skip a day or even a year.
+Do not worry about backtracking if you skip a day or decades.
 Just write starting now, otherwise the backlog will paralyze you.

     That reminds me I haven't written about today yet.